 Failure by one party to adhere to the terms means the aggrieved party has a right to seek legal redress.
-If you are a tenant or landlord in Colorado seeking to learn more about the landlord-tenant laws, here’s an overview to get you started.
+If you are a tenant or landlord seeking to learn more about the Colorado landlord-tenant laws, here’s an overview to get you started.

 Required Landlord Disclosures in Colorado

 As a landlord, you owe your Colorado tenants certain information before allowing them to sign the lease.
 The following are the disclosures you must make to your Colorado tenant:

 - Lead Paint Disclosure.
 The use of paint that contains lead was banned in 1978.
 That’s because, among other things, it’s found to cause serious health issues, particularly in children.
 As such, under Colorado law, you must notify your tenant of any known presence of lead-based paint

 - Structural Damage.
 You have a responsibility to let your tenant know of any existing structural damage, including, but not limited to smoke, fire, water, mold, and the roof’s condition

 - Utility Disclosure.
 Landlords have a responsibility to let their tenants know of certain information regarding mechanical services and utilities.
 For example information regarding flooding, drainage, sewers, and the water source and quality.
 You should have received such information from the seller when you bought the property